J4S0Nc/Useful.Utilities/Useful.Utilities.md

 Returns: Array of management objects

-#### WMI.GetObjects(System.String,System.String)
+#### Useful.Utilities.WMI.GetObjects(System.String,System.String)

 Get an instance of the specified class filtered by a where clause

 | Parameter | Description |